NotARobotII/Image-2-Dancing-Amongus/README.md

 Needs ImageMagick

+Was written for Windows 10, so you'll have to change somethings around for it to work on another OS

 You need to have the required image files in the same file as the batch file

 ## For the 3 still image batchs